 (A) Scope.
-Concentrated animal feeding operations ("CAFOs"), as defined in paragraph (b) of this section or designated in accordance with paragraph (c) of this section, are point sources, subject to NPDES permitting requirements as provided in this section.
-Once an animal feeding operation is defined as a CAFO for at least one type of animal, the NPDES requirements for CAFOs apply with respect to ail animals in confinement at the operation and all manure, litter, and process wastewater generated by those animals or the production of those animals, regardless of the type of animal.
+Concentrated animal feeding operations ("CAFOs"), as defined in paragraph (b) of this section or designated in accordance with paragraph (c) of this section, are point sources, subject to NPDES permitting requirements as

-ANSWER: The regulatory section cited in paragraph 18 speaks for itself and requires no response.
+ANSWER: The regulatory section cited in paragraph 17 speaks for itself and

-- 19. Section 122.23 (b)(1), 40 CFR 122.23(b)(1), provides, in pertinent part: - (b) Definitions applicable to this section: - (1) Animal feeding operation ("AFO") means a lot or facility (other than an aquatic animal production facility) where the following conditions are met: - (I) Animals (other than aquatic animals) have been, are, or will be stabled or confined and fed or maintained for a total of 45 days or more in any 12-month period, and - (ii) Crops, vegetation, forage growth, or post-harvest residues are not sustained in the normal growing season over any portion of the lot or facility.
+- 18. Section 122.23 (b)(1), 40 CFR 122.23(b)(1), provides, in pertinent part: - (b) Definitions applicable to this section: - (1) Animal feeding operation ("AFO") means a lot or facility (other than an aquatic animal production facility) where the following conditions are met: - (I) Animals (other than aquatic animals) have been, are, or will be stabled or confined and fed or maintained for a total of 45 days or more in any 12month period, and - (ii) Crops, vegetation, forage growth, or post-harvest residues are not sustained in the normal growing season over any portion of the lot or facility.

-ANSWER: The regulatory section cited in paragraph 19 speaks for itself and requires no response.
+ANSWER: The regulatory section cited in paragraph 18 speaks for itself and

-- 20. Section 122.23(b)(2), 40 CFR 122.23(b)(2), provided, in pertinent part: - (2) Concentrated animal feeding operation ("CAFO") means an AFO that is defined as a Large CAFO or as a Medium CAFO by the terms of this paragraph, or that is designated as a CAFO in accordance with paragraph (c) of this section.
+- 19. Section 122.23(b)(2), 40 CFR 122.23(b)(2), provided, in pertinent part: - (2) Concentrated animal feeding operation ("CAFO") means an AFO that is defined as a Large CAFO or as a Medium CAFO by the terms of this paragraph, or that is designated as a CAFO in accordance with paragraph (c) of this section.
 Two or more AFOs under common ownership are considered to be a single AFO for the purposes of determining the number of animals at an operation, if they adjoin each other or if they use a common area or system for the disposal of wastes.

-ANSWER: The regulatory section cited in paragraph 20 speaks for itself and requires no response.
+ANSWER: The regulatory section cited in paragraph 19 speaks for itself and

-- 21. Section 122.23 (b)(3), 40 CFR 122.23(b)(5), provides, in pertinent part: - (3) The term land application area means land under the control of an AFO owner or operator, whether it is owned, rented, or leased, to which manure, litter or process wastewater from the production are is or may be applied.
+20. Section 122.23 (b)(3), 40 CFR 122.23(b)(5), provides, in pertinent part:

+(3) The term land application area means land under the control of an AFO owner or operator, whether it is owned, rented, or leased, to which manure, litter or process wastewater from the production are is or may be applied.

-ANSWER: The regulatory section cited in paragraph 21 speaks for itself and requires no response.
+ANSWER: The regulatory section cited in paragraph 20 speaks for itself and

-- 22. Section 122.23 (b)(4), 40 CFR 122.23(b)(4), provides, in pertinent part: - (4) Large concentrated animal feeding operation ("Large CAFO"), An AFO is defined as a Large CAFO if it stables or confines as many as or more than the numbers of animals specified in any of the following categories: - (iv) 2,500 swine each weighing 55 pounds or more,
+- 21. Section 122.23 (b)(4), 40 CFR 122.23(b)(4), provides, in pertinent part: - (4) Large concentrated animal feeding operation ("Large CAFO"), An AFO is defined as a Large CAFO if it stables or confines as many as or more than the numbers of animals specified in any of the following categories:

+(iv) 2,500 swine each weighing 55 pounds or more,

-ANSWER: The regulatory section cited in paragraph 22 speaks for itself and requires no response.
+ANSWER: The regulatory section cited in paragraph 21 speaks for itself and

-- 23. Section 122.23 (b)(5), 40 CFR 122.23(b)(5), provides, in pertinent part: - (5) The term manure is defined to include manure, bedding, compost and raw materials or other materials comingled with manure or set aside for disposal.
+- 22. Section 122.23 (b)(5), 40 CFR 122.23(b)(5), provides, in pertinent part: - (5) The term manure is defined to include manure, bedding, compost and raw materials or other materials comingled with manure or set aside for disposal.

-ANSWER: The regulatory section cited in paragraph 23 speaks for itself and requires no response.
+ANSWER: The regulatory section cited in paragraph 22 speaks for itself and

-- 24. Section 122.23 (b)(6), 40 CFR 122.23(b)(6), provides, in pertinent part: - (6) Medium concentrated animal feeding operation ("Medium CAFO").
+- 23. Section 122.23 (b)(6), 40 CFR 122.23(b)(6), provides, in pertinent part: - (6) Medium concentrated animal feeding operation ("Medium CAFO").
 The term Medium CAFO includes any AFO with the type and number of animals that fall within any of the ranges listed in paragraph (b)(6)(1) of this section and shich has been defined or designated as a CAFO.
-An AFO is defined as a Medium CAFO if:

-(i) The type and number of animals that it stables or confines falls within any of the following ranges:
+An AFO is defined as a Medium CAFO if: - (i) The type and number of animals that it stables or confines falls within any of the following ranges: